Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

 Read about current & past students' adventures.

 NUI Galway offers a wide selection of courses from the Faculty of Arts, Celtic Studies, Commerce, Engineering, Law, Medicine and Health Sciences, and Science.
 You may tailor your selection of classes from across a wide range of disciplines to suit your individual academic requirements.
+Study abroad students (called "visiting students" at NUI Galway) will only have access to approved courses for visiting students.
+More information can be found on NUI Galway's website.

 In addition, students who study abroad in Galway will have the option of taking a service learning course called "Service Learning - Literacy Project for Study Abroad Students".
 This course will allow students to work with area elementary and high school students while in Galway.